Shrusti-R-H/Plant-Disease-Prediction-with-CNN/README.md

-# 🌱 Plant Disease Prediction Using CNN
+#  Plant Disease Prediction Using CNN
+A deep learning-based image classification project that uses a Convolutional Neural Network (CNN) to identify and classify plant diseases from leaf images.

 ## 📌 Overview